How does bottle service at Omnia Nightclub work?

+How much is bottle service is a question we get asked a lot.
 Bottle service minimums at Omnia LV range from 1k to 10k+ depending on the night and talent.
 You can view table pricing directly on our free mobile app, or see table pricing and book Omnia Las Vegas bottle service directly here.

 Omnia Bottle Service Deals